cjdbarlow/Part-One/skeletal_muscle.md

 * Ca<sup>2+</sup> is released from the SR (increasing intracellular Ca<sup>2+</sup> 2000x) and binds to **troponin C**, weakening the troponin I - actin link and uncovering myosin-binding sites on actin
 * Cross-linkages form between actin and myosin, which releases ADP
-* The release of ADP triggers a **power stroke**, which is a process of attachment, pulling, and detachment.
+* The release of ADP triggers a **power stroke**, which is a process of attachment, pulling, and detachment
 Each cycle shortens the sarcomere by **~10nm**:
     * The myosin head rotates on its 'neck', moving to a new actin binding site
     * ATP binds to the (now free) binding site on the mysoin
-    * ATP is hydrolysed to ADP, in the process "re-cocking" the myosin head.
+    * ATP is hydrolysed to ADP, in the process "re-cocking" the myosin head
     This process causes the thick and think filaments to slide on each other, with the myosin heads pulling the actin filaments to the centre of the sarcomere.
-Therefore:
+Therefore, over the course of a power stroke:
         * The A-band is unchanged
         * The H-band shortens
         * The I-band shortens